Top 5 Extension Mobility Security threats

 Each time a user wants to register himself on a device, he has to login with a username and a password.
 The username is in many implementations the user’s email address, which means that users have to type in long email addresses and complex passwords using the very basic keypad of their Cisco desktop telephone.
 It also means that they have to remember one additional password.

 The impact of this is clearly illustrated by this forum discussion we found on the internet.
 A service manager discusses the problem of employees who are using the extension mobility feature but forget their pin codes.
 The reply from a colleague suggests to keep their phones logged in as long as they use the same desk for a longer period (which is often the case, even in flex offices).
 It is an advice we often hear.
 It works, but is of course highly insecure.
-Forum discussion Forum discussion between IP Telephony service managers, suggesting to use Extension Mobility (EM) in a non-secured way.
+Forum discussion, showing potential Extension Mobility security threats Forum discussion between IP Telephony service managers, suggesting to use Extension Mobility (EM) in a non-secured way.
 A disputable advice in my opinion.

 Non-secured IP phones, why are they a problem?